JanisGeise/sparseSpatialSampling/README.md

 by one order of magnitude

 ### Cell centered solution near geometries
-- for interpolated cell solution at the cell center it may happen that the interpolation is slightly off near geometries, especially if the grid is coarse.
+- for interpolated cell solution at the cell center, it may happen that the interpolation is slightly off near geometries, especially if the grid is coarse.
 These errors are typically small and constant over time, but it is best to apply the `Points to Cell` filter in Paraview to compute an improved version of the cell centered solution if this is an issue.

+-> maybe this will be improved in the future, but it is likely that the delta level constraint will mitigate this (once the constraint works)

+## Tests
+- tests can be executed with `pytest` inside the `tests` directory
+- `pytest` can be installed via: `pip install pytest`

 ## References
 - Existing version of the $S^3$ algorithm can be found under: